MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

       ![image](./media/l2-image11.png)

-    > **Note**: you might find the Management group already created, if not please follow the above step to create one with provided details.
+    > **Note**: You might find the Management group already created, if not please follow the above step to create one with provided details.

 ## Task 2: Review and assign a built-in Azure role